-Daily lessons from Preparing to Build: English 2 focus on grammar, mechanics, and usage for the purpose of improving writing.
+Daily lessons from Preparing to Build: English 2 or Beginning Wisely: English 3 focus on grammar, mechanics, and usage for the purpose of improving writing.
 Systematic lessons focus on one rule or concept per lesson.
-In order to keep the lessons short, you may want to do most of the two-page lesson orally or on a white board, requiring only one set of practice exercises to be written by the student each day.
-The Teacher's Manual is not necessary at this level, unless you desire an answer key.
-See the "Table of Contents" in Preparing to Build: English 2 for a scope and sequence.
+In order to keep the lessons short, you may want to do most of the lesson orally or on a white board, requiring only one set of practice exercises to be written by the student each day.
+The Teacher's Manual is not necessary at the English 2 level, unless you desire an answer key.
+The

+Teacher's Manual is highly recommended for English 3.
+See the "Table of Contents" in Preparing to Build: English 2 or Beginning Wisely: English 3 for a scope and sequence.